ajwjung/admin-dashboard/README.md

     * Header contains a search bar, user info, and buttons
     * Main-content contains projects, announcements, and trending items

+3. Use more grids to lay out each subsection

 **Optional:**

 1. Recreate the dashboard example or style your own design
     * You can choose your own color palettes, icons, and fonts

 2. The page does not need to be responsive, but you can expand or shrink the project cards section when resizing the browser window if you'd like

+## Credits

+All icons used on this webpage were downloaded from [Material Design Icons](https://materialdesignicons.com/).

+## Author's Notes

+This project was a fun way to practice creating grid layouts and using grid with flex.
+At times I got lost in the nested grids and couldn't figure out which items should also be grids, but eventually I sorted it out.
+Some of the solutions I found for the minor details I wanted to add were also neat to learn about.
+For example:

+1. Using `z-index` on grid items to allow the `box-shadow` to show up (properly)

+2. Using `filter` to change SVG icon colors ([StackOverflow solution](https://stackoverflow.com/questions/22252472/how-to-change-the-color-of-an-svg-element))